 Section 59d mirrors existing Section 13 and describes public records exempt from disclosure.
-These include, in addition to those found in current law for other public bodies:

-- Communications, including any related records or information, between a legislator or a legislator's office and a constituent of that legislator, other than a registered lobbyist; - o Records in the sole custody of, or exclusively maintained by, the majority and minority caucuses of each house of the legislature; - o Records or information pertaining to an ongoing internal or legislative investigation; and - o Records of the Office of Auditor General. - Records or information specifically described and exempted from disclosure by statute, including the records and information subject to confidentiality requirements in statutes dealing with the Legislative Service Bureau's bill drafting division, the Senate and House Fiscal Agencies, and the Correction Ombudsman; - o Records of the Office of Sergeant at Arms, and - Records or information subject to the attorney-client privilege or any other privilege recognized by the constitution, statute, court rule, or rules adopted by a house of the legislature.
+These include, in addition to those found in current law: communications, including any related records or information, between a legislator or a legislator's office and a constituent of that legislator, other than a registered lobbyist; records in the sole custody of, or exclusively maintained by, the majority and minority caucuses of each house of the legislature; records or information pertaining to an ongoing internal or legislative investigation; and records or information subject to the attorney-client privilege or any other privilege recognized by the constitution, statute, court rule, or rules adopted by a house of the legislature.
+Also the new act would not apply to records created, prepared, owned, used, in the possession of, or retained by a public body prior to January 1, 2017.